How to apply for a firearm, shotgun or explosives certificate

 You'll need to have read the guidance notes before making your application.

 It can take up to eight weeks to grant a new certificate.

-What you'll need to apply (either by post or online)
+You'll need the following to complete your application (either by post or online):

 Your contact details, including: